The White Vault: Goshawk (Seasons 6-8)

 The second storyline of Goshawk follows a woman named Dís Eldrúnsdóttir (Hildur Magnusdottir), who is a member of the Icelandic family running Sidja Grúp.
-The family has come to face various incidents and conclude that their protective powers are wavering, noting strange readings at areas that are not known sites, as well as people sent to survey them going missing; a mysterious and possibly dangerous artifact of mysterious origins also makes its way to Arna's bedroom, implying that they are under attack by someone.
-Dís, who has always kept distant with her family's supernatural affairs, decides to finally get involved in an effort to protect her daughter from further harm, and travels with family member Tryggvi Rúnuson (Kristján Atli Heimisson) to a meeting of the various members of the family, who has branches all over the world sometimes in conflict, in Cairo, Egypt.
+The family has come to face various incidents and concludes that their protective powers are wavering, noting strange readings at areas that are not known sites, as well as people sent to survey them going missing.
+A mysterious and possibly dangerous artifact of mysterious origins also makes its way to Dís's home, implying that they are under attack by someone.
+Dís, who has always kept distant with her family's supernatural affairs, decides to get involved to protect her family from harm, and travels with her cousin Tryggvi Rúnuson (Kristján Atli Heimisson) to a meeting of the various families from around the world (who also manage sacrificial sites like those in Svalbard), in Cairo, Egypt.

-At the meeting, Dís meets prominent members of branches of the family from all over the world, including the British Linnea ("The Documentarian" from early seasons), the Japanese Miho (Hinako Matsumoto) and Kōsuke Iwai (Daisuke Tsuji), and the de facto meeting head Bǎo Ruì-Gāo (Sam Yeow) from China.
-The tense meetings show signs of promise as Dís and others seek to overlook rivalries and politics to work together, but Linnea is poisoned after revealing key information about the families in an effort to unite them.
-Still alive, she sends emails containing new developments within victims of site-induced insanity, after which danger significantly escalates until a Guardian starts hunting and slaughtering all present.
-Linnea again attempts to rally the family members, but the Brazilian branch turns on all others, killing Linnea, Miho, and Trygvvi before being killed in self-defense.
-Bǎo is taken by the Guardian, leaving Dís and Kōsuke as seemingly the only Humans to have survived the meeting.
-Armed with Linnea's research, the two make their way to Goshawk, having been made aware of the recent events involving Jason and Dragana.
+At the meeting, Dís meets prominent members of branches of the family from all over the world, including the Swedish Linnea Wällsigna ("The Documentarian" from seasons 1-5), the Japanese Miho (Hinako Matsumoto) and Kōsuke Iwai (Daisuke Tsuji), and the de facto meeting head Bǎo Ruì-Gāo (Sam Yeow) from China.
+The tense meetings show signs of promise as Dís and others seek to overlook rivalries and politics to work together, but Linnea is poisoned after revealing key information intended to unite the families.
+Still alive, she sends emails containing new developments within victims of site-induced insanity and newly forming sites.
+The danger significantly escalates as a Guardian starts hunting and slaughtering all present.
+Linnea again attempts to rally the family members, but the Brazilian family representatives from Sina-Bene are revealed to be traitors and attack, killing Linnea, Miho, and Trygvvi before being killed in self-defense.
+Bǎo is taken by the Guardian, leaving Dís and Kōsuke as the survivors from the meeting.
+Armed with Linnea's notes, the two make their way to Goshawk, having been made aware of the recent events involving Jason and Vuković.

+Dís and Kōsuke ultimately reach Goshawk and meet up with Iffy, Vuković, Adele, and Tolentino in the old tunnels.
+They release the artifacts they brought from Cairo to fight the new faction while Vuković blows up Murray.
+In the chaos, Dís sacrifices herself to save Adele from a rockfall and is killed.
+Adele gets home safely, Vuković survives, and Kōsuke turns into a guardian.
+A series of site-influenced natural disasters around the world kill thousands of people.
+The surviving families have lost the luck, and are working together to kill the thing beyond the vault doors through global warming.
+If it dies, the parasitic guardians will also perish and the cycles will finally end.
+In a final flashback, Iffy and Vuković agree to retire and travel somewhere warm.